 When Auerbach signed her contract with the Sikorski music publisher in Hamburg at age 29, she was the youngest composer who was ever taken under the wings of this prestigious music publisher.

-Ms. Auerbach’s published catalog comprises more than a hundred works for orchestra, opera and ballet as well as significant works for choir and chamber music ensemble.
+Ms. Auerbach’s published catalogue comprises more than one hundred fifty works for orchestra, opera and ballet as well as significant works for choir and chamber music ensemble.
 Her intelligent and emotionally appealing style has connected her to audiences around the world and her work is championed by today’s leading performers, including violinists Gidon Kremer, Leonidas Kavakos, Vadim Gluzman, Hilary Hahn, Vadim Repin, Daniel Hope, Julian Rachlin, Nadja Salerno-Sonnenberg and Dmitry Sitkovetsky; violists Kim Kashkashian and David Aaron Carpenter; cellists Alisa Weilerstein, Gautier Capuçon, Alban Gerhardt, David Finckel, Joshua Roman, David Geringas, Ani Aznavoorian, Wendy Warner, and Narek Hakhnazaryan; and singers Zoryana Kushpler, Natalia Ushakova, Martin Winkler, Nikita Storojev and Stella Grigorian, among many others.
 Auerbach has written eight string quartets that have been championed by the Tokyo, Borromeo, Parker, Jasper, Ying, Peterson, Artemis, Granados and RTÉ Vanbrugh string quartets.

 Auerbach’s works for orchestra are performed by the world’s leading conductors, including Christoph Eschenbach, Vladimir Fedoseyev, Vladimir Spivakov, Neeme Järvi, Vladimir Jurowski, Charles Dutoit, Andris Nelsons, Andras Keller and Osmo Vänskä.